 CLT Fuel Farm Expansion

-The City of Charlotte has retained Argus Consulting for design, construction administration and resident engineering services for an expansion of Charlotte-Douglas International Airport fuel farm.
+The City of Charlotte has retained Argus Consulting for design, construction administration and resident engineering services for an expansion of airport fuel farm.
 The Fuel Farm development plan includes demolishing existing two 10,000-barrel Tanks and replacing them with one nominal 37,000-barrel tank.
 The project also includes upgrades to the existing piping and automated valves and an improved tank overflow protection system.

 During the development of the Phase III Tank Farm Expansion design, a railroad easement was discovered north of the CLT Fuel Farm that negates the opportunity to add additional tank to the west as originally planned in the Airfield Fuel System Master Plan.
 As the existing CLT Tank Farm is not suitable for storage tank expansion, the Charlotte Aviation Department is considering acquiring additional land for the addition of a new remote fuel storage facility.